palaeoware/revosim/revosim/docs_build/_sources/commandline.rst.txt

 We ran out of letters!
 These require the long format, with \--.
 Otherwise they work as above.

 - --polling <rate [integer]>                              Set polling rate for logging and screen refresh.
-- --auto <iterations [integer]>                           Automatically start simulation and exit program after completion of specified number of iterations
+- --auto <iterations [integer]>                           Automatically start simulation and exit program after completion of specified number of iterations.
 - --nonspatial <On/Off>                                   Use non-spatial simulation mode.
-- --minspeciessize <size [integer]>                       Minimum species size to appear in logs
+- --minspeciessize <size [integer]>                       Minimum species size to appear in logs.
-- --fitnesstarget <target [integer]>                      Fitness Target
+- --fitnesstarget <target [integer]>                      Fitness target.
-- --breed <Obligate/Facultative/Variable/Asexual>         Breeding mode
+- --breed <Obligate/Facultative/Variable/Asexual>         Breeding mode.
-- --variablemutate <On/Off>                               Variable mutation rates
+- --variablemutate <On/Off>                               Variable mutation rates.
-- --nogui <On/Off>                                        Don't update GUI
+- --nogui <On/Off>                                        Don't update GUI.
-- --pathogens <On/Off>                                    Turn pathogens on or off
+- --pathogens <On/Off>                                    Turn pathogens on or off.
 - --pathogenmutate <chance (integer)>                     Chance of mutation (0-255).
 - --pathogenfrequency <frequency (integer)>               Frequency pathogens are applied.
 - --customlogging <On/Off>                                Record all custom logs.